-Unless otherwise noted, the information contained in this Annual Information Form (AIF) is given at or for the period ended December 31, 2021.
+Unless otherwise noted, the information contained in this Annual Information Form (AIF) is given at or for the period ended December 31, 2022.
 Amounts are expressed in Canadian dollars unless otherwise indicated.
 All financial information presented in millions of Canadian dollars is rounded to the nearest million unless otherwise stated.
 Unless otherwise indicated, all financial information is presented in accordance with Canadian generally accepted accounting principles (GAAP).
-The Company uses adjusted EBITDA, adjusted funds from operations (AFFO) and normalized earnings attributable to common shareholders, as well as the non-GAAP ratios, AFFO per share and normalized earnings per share, as financial performance measures, which are not defined financial measures according to GAAP and do not have standardized meanings prescribed by GAAP.
-For further discussion of such terms, see the Company's Integrated Annual Report dated February 23, 2022 for the year ended December 31, 2021.
+The Company uses the non-GAAP financial measures, adjusted EBITDA, adjusted funds from operations (AFFO) and normalized earnings attributable to common shareholders, as well as the non-GAAP ratios, AFFO per share and normalized earnings per share, as financial performance measures, which are not standardized financial measures according to GAAP and do not have standardized meanings prescribed by GAAP.
+For further discussion of such terms, see the Company's 2022 Integrated Annual Report for the year ended December 31, 2022.